A mere accusation of sexual assault can be devastating to your reputation.

-Canadian law also states that a person does not need to receive any sexual pleasure from the act or even commit the act for a sexual purpose in order for him/her to be guilty of sexual assault when a complainant’s sexual integrity is violated.
+Canadian law also states that a person does not need to receive any sexual pleasure from the act, or even commit the act for a sexual purpose in order for him or her to be guilty of sexual assault when a complainant’s sexual integrity is violated.

 Can a Drunk Person Consent to Sexual Activity?

 In some circumstances, a drunk person can consent to sexual activity.
 The law states that poor decisions, memory loss, and loss of inhibitions due to alcohol do not automatically make any sexual activity that may have occurred non-consensual.
 If a person is drunk to the point of incapacitation, however, s/he cannot consent to sexual activity.

 What is the Difference Between Rape and Sexual Assault?

 There is no longer a charge of rape.
 Any type of unwanted sexual contact from touching to intercourse falls under the category of sexual assault.
 A person who is accused of rape and charged will be charged with sexual assault.

 - Consent – Where a court has reasonable doubt as to whether or not a complainant wilfully consented to participate in sexual activity, this defence is successful.